Haris Vučkić

-Haris Vučkić (born 21 August 1992) is a Slovenian professional footballer who plays as an attacking midfielder for Buriram United.
+Haris Vučkić (born 21 August 1992) is a Slovenian professional footballer who plays as a forward or attacking midfielder for Domžale.

-Vučkić has represented Slovenia international youth selections in every category.
-He made his senior debut against Scotland on 29 February 2012.
+Vučkić represented Slovenia internationally at youth level, before making his senior debut against Scotland on 29 February 2012.
+Overall, he earned a total of 12 senior caps, scoring 5 goals.

 Club career

 Domžale

 Born in Ljubljana, Slovenia, Vučkić played football at NK Domžale from Domžale, a small town in central Slovenia, during his youth.

 A few months short of his 16th birthday, he made a debut for the club against Celje in a Slovenian PrvaLiga match on 24 May 2008, coming on as a late substitute.
 As he was too young to play according to the Football Association of Slovenia rules, his club was fined.
 After turning 16 in August 2008 he was finally promoted to the club's first squad where he would go on to play another four league games, before signing for English Premier League club Newcastle United.